 The consolidated government account presents the accounts of national and provincial government, and social security funds.
-In the 2015 Budget Review, the coverage of the government accounts is extended to include a total of 163 national and provincial departments and 197 central government entities, currently classified as extra-budgetary agencies.
+In the 2017 Budget Review, a total of 163 national and provincial departments and 185 central government entities, currently classified as extra-budgetary agencies, are included.
 Some government business enterprises are also included in this number.
 Such enterprises either sell most of their goods and services to government institutions or departments at regulated prices, and are therefore not businesses in the true sense of the word, or they are directly involved in infrastructure financing and development.
 State-owned entities that provide goods at market prices, such as Transnet or Eskom, form part of the public-sector accounts and are excluded from the consolidation.

 This presentation is broadly in line with the GFS requirement that the accounts of general government be presented on a consolidated basis.
-In the consolidation process, all relevant spheres of government are included and all intergovernmental transactions are eliminated.
+The consolidation process includes all relevant spheres of government and eliminates all intergovernmental transactions.
 This ensures that only the interaction between general government units and non-governmental units is recorded.
 As a result, the accounts reflect more accurately government's financial position and the impact of its activity on the economy.